Broshward/ArchlinuxVim/README.md

 T̲R̲O̲B̲L̲E̲S̲H̲O̲O̲T̲I̲N̲G̲:̲

 1. Onboard WiFi not working :(
-2. Onboard sound device not working :((
+2. Onboard sound device not working too :((
 3. After resume from suspend to RAM (echo mem > /sys/power/state) system is very slow.
 4. Sometimes when copy big data to USB device SBC VIM3 freezes with "Kernel panic, not syncing".
+5. Opengl is slow

 F̲u̲t̲u̲r̲e̲ ̲w̲o̲r̲k̲ ̲p̲l̲a̲n̲s̲:̲

 1. ADD display and keyboard support in U-BOOT.
 2. Rework Khadas u-boot environment for simplify accelerate loads and for replacing "fatload" commands by filesystem independed the "load" commands.
-It's pity but the KHADAS company thinks what first partition must be FAT32 :(
+It's pity but the KHADAS company thinks what first partition of disk can be FAT32 only :(